flaviusb/jewels/the-sapphires.md

 The arts that teach Angle are One Step and Three Step.

 #Timing
+Timing is two distinct looking things: one is being able to speed up or slow down so that an opponent will 'parry themselves', while the other is being able to wait in stillness until the moment that an opponent moves out of position, loses focus, or otherwise becomes vulnerable.
+The first is a matter of seeing a fight in four dimensions, while the second is a matter of focus and stillness, though ultimately they seem to spring from the same root.

 #Crispness
+Crispness is the precision and exactness with which your actions match up to forms; in a large sense, Crispness is strongly related to your ability to use Ki.

 The arts that teach Crispness are Long Patterns and Singular Patterns.

 #Uncrispiness
+Uncrispness is deviation from form in small, precise ways in order to jam up an opponent or prevent their Ki from being able to interlock with your own or indeed with their own.

 #Rhythm